HKEx faces uphill battle with China commodities 'connect' plan

 The ShFE, which runs China’s flagship copper contract, is speeding ahead with its own plans to attract foreign investment flows, preparing to open a new oil contract to foreigners this year.

-Backing the ShFE, the Shanghai Free Trade Zone (FTZ) has attracted a bevy of global firms as China liberalizes its currency and opens its markets further to the outside world.
+Backing the ShFE, the Shanghai Free Trade Zone (FTZ) has attracted a bevy of global firms as China liberalises its currency and opens its markets further to the outside world.

 “China is showing across multiple areas, not just commodities or metals, that it is very keen to get foreign participation in China via the FTZs.
 On commodities, one could look at what the ShFE has done with oil as the natural extension for metals,” said one of the industry sources.